-The Joint Aviation Authorities Training Organisation (JAA TO) is a non-profit organisation and an associated body of the European Civil Aviation Conference (ECAC).
-JAA TO has a history of more than 46 years training the Aviation Industry and Authorities for outstanding Safety.
-JAA TO is an ICAO Regional Training Center of Excellence (RTCE) and a leading member of the EASA Virtual Academy (EVA).
+The JAA Training Organisation (JAA TO) is a Dutch non-profit organisation and an Associated Body of the European Civil Aviation Conference (ECAC).
+JAA TO has a history of 50 years training the aviation industry and national authorities on regulation in the air transport sector.
+JAA TO is the only Training Centre of Excellence - Platinum (TCE) in Europe recognised by the International Civil Aviation Organization (ICAO) and a leading member of the EASA Virtual Academy (EVA).

-JAA TO schedules more than 500 training courses annually at its headquarters in Hoofddorp, the Netherlands, as well as at partner and customer locations worldwide.
-Within the aviation community, JAA TO serves as a platform to learn and exchange views on the latest regulatory developments, it also provides advisory services and assistance with building capacity for training academies.
+JAA TO schedules more than 300 training courses annually on topics such as safety, security, drones and management.
+Within the aviation community, JAA TO offers a platform to learn and exchange views on latest regulatory developments.
+In addition, JAA TO provides advisory services, knowledge solutions, training consultancy and assistance with capacity building for (aviation) training departments.

 During the mid-1990’s, the JAA started the first training activities as workshops for Civil Aviation Authorities, to provide transparency and help with implementation of the Joint Aviation Requirements (JARs).
 Such activities soon became well-known and Aviation Industry Representatives requested participation in the workshops.
 These activities then transferred into a number of JAA Training Courses, starting with the Maintenance and Certification courses, later developing in other areas as well.

 In August 1991 JAA based their headquarters in Hoofddorp, The Netherlands, and more and more European National Aviation Authorities (NAA) became a JAA Member State.
 However, the rules and regulations recommended for adoption by JAA were not mandatory and each JAA-NAA could still keep their national legislation when preferred.

 Establishment of EASA and Transfer of Training Activities to JAA TO